mini-rose/mocha/doc/writing-modules.rst

 declared.
 There are a couple of requirements to having the compiler notice a C source file:

-  * The C file should have the same base name as the .ff module
+  * The C file should have the same base name as the .x module
-  * It should be placed in the same directory as the .ff module
+  * It should be placed in the same directory as the .x module

-This means that if we want to implement the add function, we have to create an add.c file in the same directory as the add.ff module source file, so it can get recognized as an additional dependency for the compiler::
+This means that if we want to implement the add function, we have to create an add.c file in the same directory as the add.x module source file, so it can get recognized as an additional dependency for the compiler::

         // add.c